 For children/young people with a disability but no EHCP and where the disability prevents them from accessing a standard school or college bus or public transport, parents/carers should complete the online travel assistance application form or call 0300 123 7039 to request a hard copy and provide details of the accessibility issues.
 Applications for eligibility will be assessed by the SEN Team.
 EHCP application form.
+Parents/carers will need to submit additional information regarding a child's disability as this information is not already held by the Council.

-Adult learner or relevant young learners with an EHCP aged 19 to 25 can apply for travel assistance to their educational establishment by completing an application form and sending it to the SEN team who will assess eligibility.
+'Relevant young learners' with an EHCP aged 19 to 25 can apply for travel assistance to their educational establishment by completing an application form and sending it to the SEN team who will assess eligibility.
 The form is available on the school and college travel assistance webpage - EHCP application.
+Travel assistance will only be provided where there are no other suitable transport options or the needs of the person would prevent them from accessing the transport options.